acoshift/http-caching-guide/README.md

 ## Cache-Control

-Controls how to cache response
+Controls how responses should be cached.

 ### Directives